 I wanted to use turkey gravy to hold the filling together and flavor it, so I looked for the lowest carb gravy I could find and this one that I found at Costco has 3 carbs in 1/4 cup or 21 carbs in the 1 3/4 cups I used in the recipe.
 It’s hard to make a diet-friendly recipe that has gravy, but this is definitely not too bad for a dish that makes 8 servings.
 Add the turkey, partially cooked carrots, peas, and gravy to the pan and simmer a few minutes so the gravy thickens a little more.

 Spray an 8″ x 8″ casserole dish with non-stick spray and spread the turkey mixture in the bottom.
 Then spread the mashed garlic-parmesan cauliflower mixture over that.

 Top with grated cheese.
 Bake uncovered at 375F/190C for about 30 minutes, or until the top is browned and the casserole is bubbly.
 Serve hot.

 Turkey Recipes Index Page from Slow Cooker or Pressure Cooker

 Brown Rice Casserole with Leftover Turkey (or chicken), Mushrooms, Sour Cream, Cheese, and Thyme from Kalyn’s Kitchen

 Gluten-Free Turkey Pot Pie from Gluten-Free Easily

-Turkey or Chicken Lasagna with Sage and Three Cheeses from Kalyn's Kitchen
+Low-Carb Turkey Casserole with Mushrooms, Mozzarella, and Cauliflower Rice from Kalyn’s Kitchen

 Gluten-Free Turkey and Sweet Potato Enchiladas from Gluten-Free Goddess